Our projects grow with the needs of the community.

 In 2017, our third trip deepened partnerships and broadened our reach.
 We trained over 100 teachers in Bibiani, saw TICA continue to grow, and strengthened relationships with local churches and leaders.
 This year also marked an important milestone as we hired Emmanuel, reinforcing our commitment to supporting Ghanaian leadership.

-Trip 4 — 2022 (Expanding Partnerships & Infrastructure)
+Trip 4 — 2022 (Broadening Our Reach)

 Trip 4 began at Mount Moriah Academy in Kumasi, where we trained teachers and worked on construction toward a new building.
 From there we continued on to Bibiani for additional teacher training and support alongside our partners.